rust-lang/rust/src/doc/rustc/src/platform-support/unknown-uefi.md

 #### alloc
 - Implemented using `EFI_BOOT_SERVICES.AllocatePool()` and `EFI_BOOT_SERVICES.FreePool()`.
 - Passes all the tests.
-- Some Quirks:
 - Currently uses `EfiLoaderData` as the `EFI_ALLOCATE_POOL->PoolType`.
 #### cmath
 - Provided by compiler-builtins.
 #### env
-- Just some global consants.
+- Just some global constants.
 #### locks
-- Uses `unsupported/locks`.
-- They should work for a platform without threads according to docs.
+- The provided locks should work on all standard single-threaded UEFI implementations.
 #### os_str
-- Uses WTF-8 from windows.
+- While the strings in UEFI should be valid UCS-2, in practice, many implementations just do not care and use UTF-16 strings.
+- Thus, the current implementation supports full UTF-16 strings.

 ## Example: Hello World With std
-The following code is a valid UEFI application showing stdio in UEFI.
-It also uses `alloc` type `OsString` and `Vec`.
+The following code features a valid UEFI application, including stdio and `alloc` (`OsString` and `Vec`):

 This example can be compiled as binary crate via `cargo` using the toolchain compiled from the above source (named custom):